noufalkdlr/git-wizard/README.md

 ## 📦 Installation

-You can install `gset` directly from GitHub using pip:
+You can install `git-wizart` directly from GitHub using pip:

 ```bash
 pip install git+https://github.com/yourusername/git-wizard.git